-I read books on cocktails all the time.
 I know all the rules of thumb, how much acid to add, how much sugar and so on.
 But when it comes to making them, I’ll just experiment.
 It’s intuition.
 I’ll think, ‘I like this flavour, I like that flavour’ and keep it as simple as possible.
 I like to bend the rules, so it changes all the time.

 I’ve put a lot of my favourite winter drinks in our Twelve Drinks of Christmas list.
 I’m a gin lover, and the Atlantic Christmas Pudding Gin is something a bit different for Christmas: it’s like Christmas in a gin.
 It has lots of seasonal spices and flavours I love, from orange to cinnamon.
 It’s like a bouquet of Christmas that reminds me of Belgian Christmas markets and warming fires.

 Laurent Perrier is my all-time favourite Champagne.
 When I was growing up, it’s what my family drank and my sister brings a bottle over when she visits at Christmas.
 I don’t like to mix champagne.
 It’s a beautiful drink as it is.
 Prosecco is the sparkling wine that I like to mix, like in an Aperol Spritz, or with a bramble or cassis.

 I like my red wines in the winter.
 I always say I like them like I like my men, the older the better!
 I like full-bodied reds – Amarone, Barolo, the Italians.
 When someone comes around to mine for dinner they'll usually bring a good bottle of red.
 At Christmas, I do love a mulled wine, but who doesn't?